IvanMzk/gtensor/docs/core_tutorial.md

 Both interfaces are equivalent and it is matter of taste which one to use.

-Making slice view with dimention reduction only possible when using `slice_type` objects explicitly:
+Making slice view with dimension reduction only possible when using `slice_type` objects explicitly:

 ```cpp
 using tensor_type = gtensor::tensor<double>;